Georgia's Cottage Food Law

 Permitted Foods

-• Baked goods (cakes, cookies, breads, pastries, pies with non-hazardous fillings)
+• Baked goods (cakes, cookies, bread, pastries)

 • Jams, jellies, and preserves